- TAX INFO

 Failure To Timely Pay Tax.
 The penalty for not paying the tax when due is 1% of the unpaid amount for each month or fraction of a month that the tax remains unpaid.
 The maximum penalty is 25%.

-Note: If you included interest, a failure to timely file, or a failure to timely pay penalty with your payment, idenltify and enter these amounts in the bottom margin of Form 40, page 1.
-The only penalties to be included on lines 26 and 27 of Form 40 are the estimate or underestimation penalties.
+Note: If you included interest, a failure to timely file, or a failure to timely pay penalty with your payment, identify and enter these amounts in the bottom margin of Form 40, page 1.
+The only penalty to be included on lines 28 and 29 of Form 40 is the underpayment penalty.

 Other Penalties.
 There are also penalties for filing a frivolous return, underpayment due to negligence, underpayment due to fraud, substantial understatement of estimated tax, and failure to file estimated tax.